 - To configure rules:

-- To create a new rule, click the blue plus button .
+- To create a new rule and log events it generates, click the blue plus button .
 See Configure SSL Decryption Rules.

 - To edit an existing rule, click the rule in the rule table and click Edit in the Actions pane.
 You can also selectively edit a rule property by clicking on the property in the table.

 - To delete a rule you no longer need, click the rule in the rule table and click Remove in the Actions pane.